shrikarch/angular2-starter/README.md

 _Compiling these notes while learning from this amazing course on Udemy.com called [Angular 4 (formerly Angular 2) - The Complete Guide](https://www.udemy.com/the-complete-guide-to-angular-2/) by [Maximilian Schwarzmüller](https://www.udemy.com/user/maximilian-schwarzmuller/)._

+The app that resulted from these basics can be found at: [https://github.com/shrikarch/ng2-recipe-app] (https://github.com/shrikarch/ng2-recipe-app)

 ## Basics
 ##### How does `ng serve` server serves the webpages?
 Server fetches the index.html file. (duh) Index.html has component `<app-root>`.
 The app.component.tc file has a selector that targets `<app-root>` upon initialization.
 This is what it looks like: